 The first thing you should do is be checked out by your veterinarian.
 The medical professionals will be able to determine whether or not your vomiting is caused by more serious conditions, such as an ulcer in your stomach or pancreatitis.
 Your veterinarian will be able to aid you in determining the root of the problem as well as provide options for treatment after it has been established that there are no major underlying issues present.
 The most frequent causes of chronic vomiting in dogs are dietary indiscretion (eating something they shouldn't have), intestinal parasites, and liver sickness.
 Dietary indiscretion means eating something they shouldn't have.

 Always remember that your dog's stomach is not as strong as it seems and that many different factors, including food poisoning and colds, may cause your dog to throw up.
 It is something you should keep in mind at all times.
 If your dog has ever thrown up after eating ice cubes, you may want to rethink the idea of feeding them in the future.
 Maintain a vigilant watch on your dog's health, and keep your veterinarian informed of any developments as soon as possible.
-You should be aware of them if you observe them drooling or avoiding meals after swallowing ice cubes since both behaviours are warning signs.
+You should be aware of them if you observe them drooling or avoiding meals after swallowing ice cubes since both behaviors are warning signs.
 Keep your distance from them in the future if you don't want them to become ill from anything you're exposed to.